Nyaluogo/ProcedurallyGeneratedBattlefield/README.md

 After generating the territories and spawning the characters, I could then easily add more complex battle logic to the gameplay code for instance giving the soldiers ability to form strategies that depend on the state of the battle i.e. a soldier can prioritize either to defend the tower by forming a voronoi boundary around the tower, intercept an invading enemy or to attack neighboring territories.

 Turns out Voronoi Diagrams was the best candidate to solve my “organized warfare” problem.
-Check out the demo video on youtube and the full source code on github.
+Check out the demo video on youtube https://youtu.be/S11xGAMXTBs and the full source code here on github.